SteveBarnett/human-centred/_posts/2022-12-12-more-accessible-headings.md

 - `h1` **must** describe the topic or purpose of the page.
 - `h1` should be similar to the `title`.
 - `h1` could be the first heading on the page.
-- Heading levels should increase only by one.
+- Headings should only increase by one level down each branch of the DOM.
 - Headings **must** describe the topic or purpose of content immediately after it.
 - Text that looks like a heading **must** be marked up as a heading.